brendlij/alpaca-safetymonitor-bridge/README.md

 A lightweight ASCOM Alpaca SafetyMonitor server built with Node.js + Express.
 It bridges between local sensors (rain, cloud, IR, etc.) or external MQTT inputs and Alpaca-enabled astronomy software like N.I.N.A.

- Runs as a simple Node.js app or in a Docker container.
+✅ Runs as a simple Node.js app or in a Docker container.
- Includes a built-in Web UI for configuration, status, logs, and debugging.
+✅ Includes a built-in Web UI for configuration, status, logs, and debugging.
- Publishes MQTT topics so you can integrate with Home Assistant, ESP32, or other IoT sources.
+✅ Publishes MQTT topics so you can integrate with Home Assistant, ESP32, or other IoT sources.
+✅ Proper Docker volume handling with persistent configuration.

 ---